rackerlabs/design-system/_component_design/table-expansion.md

 ### Style

-Use these specifications when you construct an expandable table that includes aggregation.
+Use these specifications when you construct a multi-level expanded table.

 {% endcolumn %}